 Health Community Engagement Project Manager

 I enjoy supporting volunteers to make the most of their time with Cancer Research UK – whether it’s developing new skills, learning something new, or getting a better understanding about the work that goes on here.
-I try to tailor my approach to the individual's won goals to make sure the experience has maximum impact for them!
+I try to tailor my approach to the individual's own goals to make sure the experience has maximum impact for them!
 Managing volunteers has been really interesting, rewarding and so much fun.

 Event Product Development Manager

 I’ve been working at CRUK for 5 years now, and have managed 10 interns in that time (mainly home based).
-It can be challenging but that makes it's so rewarding too - the best part of being an intern volunteer manager is having a real opportunity to help develop an intern’s skills and experience and seeing them grow.
+It can be challenging but that makes it so rewarding too - the best part of being an intern volunteer manager is having a real opportunity to help develop an intern’s skills and experience and seeing them grow.